1956 Summer Olympics: Participating National Olympic Committees

 A total of 67 nations competed in the 1956 Olympics.
 Eight countries made their Olympic debuts: Cambodia (only competed in the equestrian events in Stockholm), Ethiopia, Fiji, Kenya, Liberia, Malaya, North Borneo (modern-day Sabah of Malaysia), and Uganda.
 Athletes from East Germany and West Germany competed together as the United Team of Germany, an arrangement that would last until 1968.

 For the first time, the team of Republic of China effectively represented only Taiwan.

 Five nations competed in the equestrian events in Stockholm, but did not attend the Games in Melbourne.
 Cambodia, Egypt and Lebanon did not compete in Melbourne due to a boycott regarding the Suez Crisis, whilst the Netherlands, Spain and Switzerland all boycotted the Melbourne Olympics in protest at the Soviet invasion of Hungary.

 Nations that returned to the games in this edition included Afghanistan and Colombia.

-Nations that participated in the previous games in Helsinki 1952 but was absent in Melbourne 1956 included the People's Republic of China, Liechtenstein, Netherlands Antilles, and Saar.
+Nations that participated in the previous games in Helsinki 1952 but were absent in Melbourne 1956 included the People's Republic of China, Gold Coast (modern-day Ghana), Guatemala, Liechtenstein, Monaco, Netherlands Antilles, Panama, and Saar.
 Saar joined West Germany in 1957.

 Puerto Rico is an unincorporated territory and commonwealth of the United States.
-Bahamas, Bermuda, Fiji, Gold Coast (modern-day Ghana), Hong Kong, Jamaica, Kenya, Nigeria, Malaya, North Borneo, Singapore, Trinidad and Tobago, Uganda and British Guyana was all part of the British Empire.
+Bahamas, Bermuda, Fiji, Hong Kong, Jamaica, Kenya, Nigeria, Malaya, North Borneo, Singapore, Trinidad and Tobago, Uganda and British Guyana was all part of the British Empire.